grenaud/gargammel/README.md

 * bgzip
 * tabix
 * samtools
-* bcftools
+* bcftools, must support "consensus" command

-Make sure bcftools supports the "consensus" command.
-Make sure than you are connected to the internet and type:
+Make sure that you are connected to the internet and type:

     cd  exampleSeq/
     make